-In July of 2016, in search of a creative outlet that didn't require the use of her computer and while on the hunt for sculptural art for the walls of her home, Griffin rediscovered quilling and this time she was hooked!
-She put her own spin on the centuries old craft by ditching the backing traditionally used to display quilled coils and instead glued the coils to each other resulting in textural and semi-transparent paper tapestries that offered the texture and personality the walls of her home where missing.
+In July of 2016, in search of a creative outlet that didn't require the use of my computer and while on the hunt for sculptural art for the walls of my home, I rediscovered quilling and this time I was hooked!
+I put my own spin on this centuries old craft by ditching the backing traditionally used to display quilled coils and instead glued the coils to each other resulting in textural and semi-transparent paper sculptures.

-Griffin's work has been juried into group art shows including the 10.10.10 Exhibition in 2018 at the Fayetteville Arts Center and the North Carolina Fine Art Societiy's Exhibition in 2019 at the Contemorary Art Museum in Raleigh, NC.
-Her unique approach to quilling was recognized as a finalist in the 2019 Etsy Design Awards: Inventive Decor Category and her work as been featured on Design Sponge and All Things Paper.
+My work has been juried into group art shows including the 10.10.10 Exhibition in 2018 at the Fayetteville Arts Center and the North Carolina Fine Art Society's Exhibition in 2019 at the Contemporary Art Museum in Raleigh, NC.
+My unique approach to quilling was recognized as a finalist in the 2019 Etsy Design Awards: Inventive Decor Category and in January of 2020 my work was featured in Our State Magazine.

 My love of quilling comes from the process of hand cutting, rolling, folding and configuring paper, transforming this two dimensional material into a three dimensional object.
 The textures , patterns and forms found in the built and natural environments as well as the traditional decorative arts of ceramics and textiles heavily influence my work.
 Ultimately, my practice is a constant experiment in exploring the three dimensional potential of paper and the unexpected use of this familiar material.